FLOATING WORLD CULTURE

 During the attack 14 of Kira’s samurai were killed, 3 of Kira’s servants were killed, and many were injured.
 None of the ronin were killed or seriously injured.
 At the time of this attack the oldest ronin was 78 and the youngest, Oishi’s son Chikara, was 15.
 Chikara would be 16 by the time of his death.

 The ronin found Kira and beheaded him.
-Forty six of them walked through the streets of Edo to Sengakuji Temple, an approximately 2 hour walk, and placed Kira’s head on Asano’s grave, along with the blade Asano had used for his seppuku and a note.
+Forty six of them walked through the streets of Edo to Sengakuji Temple, an approximately 2 hour walk.
+They washed Kira’s head and placed it on Asano’s grave, along with a note and the blade Asano had used for his seppuku.
 They then waited for the authorities to arrive and surrendered.

 This document was left with the head: